Skip to main contentScroll Top

 It's always better with a smile!

-This is one of the pleasant points of this excursion: although the place can be likened to a "tourist factory", the rowers are distinguished by their good humor and their attention, far from the jaded attitude that one might fear in this kind of setting.
-First, we reach a partially isolated lagoon.
-It seems that access for long-tails is possible on the other side, but this is closed to preserve the area and avoid the mixing of kayaks and motor boats.
+This is one of the pleasant aspects of this excursion: although the place may resemble a "tourist factory", the rowers stand out for their good humor and attentiveness, far from the blasé attitude one might fear in this kind of setting.

-This area alone is already magnificent, with the impression of being privileged to admire this somewhat "secret" nature, which is revealed before our astonished eyes.
-Our rower, still smiling, picks up a leaf and begins to cut a heart in the center.
-A little attention that earns us the souvenir photo of the day!
-Then, direction a first cavity, which forces us to lie down to avoid hitting ourselves against the rock.
+This area alone is already magnificent, giving us a feeling of privilege to admire this somewhat "secret" nature, which unfolds before our astonished eyes.
+Our rower, always smiling, picks up a leaf and begins to cut out a heart from the center.

 Once on the other side, we enter a first "room", relatively small, but probably because it is the first one we discover, it really gives off an atmosphere out of time.
 Although we are not alone, it could have been worse and the place remains quiet enough to be pleasant.